Category Archives: Finding a Dog

 If people agree that for whatever reason, your dog is not in the best place, it is worth asking around to see if someone can offer a better home.
 This has happened to people I know a few times.
 I have been able to ask my contacts in the dog world, who have passed the message on.

 Of course you still want to ‘vet’ anyone who offers to re-home your dog.
 I remember the first time I did this, I was quite anxious about meeting the person who was interested in the dog.
 I didn’t need to worry, they were one of the nicest people I’ve ever met!
 They took the dog and gave him an AMAZING home!
 It was everything I wanted for him.
-They were young enough to take him for long walks, had other dogs to keep him company and were experienced enough to cope with his quirks.
+They are young enough to take him for long walks, had other dogs to keep him company and were experienced enough to cope with his quirks.

 A better home makes a better dog